OhioBob/Grannus-Expansion-Pack/README.md

 CC BY-NC-ND

 ## Changelog
-## v1.1.3
+## v1.1.4

-* Added custom science definitions, by darwinpatrick.
-* Activated Kopernicus solar panels for GEP_JNSQ.
+* Updated to Kopernicus 1.8.1

 ## Installation Instructions (with Stock, no GPP)

-1. Begin with an installation of KSP version 1.7.1 or later, running in 64-bit.
+1. Begin with an installation of KSP version 1.8.1 or later, running in 64-bit.

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder [KSP]\GameData\Squad\.
 If starting with an entirely new install, is it recommended that you run KSP once with no mods installed before proceeding.

 3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
-The Kopernicus version number must match the KSP version number, e.g. 1.7.1-x.
+The Kopernicus version number must match the KSP version number, e.g. 1.8.1-x.

 4. Install by copying from [Kopernicus Download]\GameData\ to [KSP]\GameData\ the following folders and files:
    * Kopernicus
    * ModularFlightIntergrator
    * ModuleManager

-5. Download Grannus Expansion Pack v1.1.3.
+5. Download Grannus Expansion Pack v1.1.4.

 6. Copy from [GEP Download]\GameData\ to [KSP]\GameData\ the folder GEP and all its contents.